zwang1995/IL-Toxicity/output/README.md

 `descriptor_vector.csv` presents the descriptor vectors of all ILs

-- the vertical index indicates the index of IL in the entire dataset (start from 0)
+- the vertical index indicates the index of IL in the dataset (start from 0)
 - the horizontal index indicates the index of the structural descriptor, corresponding to the index in `structural_descriptor_list.csv`